-As advised in 2018, industry supported the view that Septoria be included in the existing Stained Grain / Stained Groat definition for all grades, with no change to that tolerance.
-Also, a revised photo will be included in the VRSG showing a lesser extent of Septoria damage than that applied in GIWA Standards before a grain is classified as Septoria.
+Septoria is now included in the existing Stained Grain / Stained Groat definition for all grades, with no change to that tolerance.
+Also, a revised photo has been included in the VRSG showing a lesser extent of Septoria damage than that applied in GIWA Standards before a grain is classified as Septoria.